Involuta/Blazarang/README.md

 If the player initiates the gala while still possessing attempts and stabilizers, the leftovers can be converted into skill points and other unlockables before the start of the next run
 The player is told about this game mechanic at the start of the entire game so they know they should do it
+Idea: each gala battle win multiplies the SP/unlockable potential of the leftover attempts and stabilizers
+Idea: using stabilizers in the gala is against the rules, so when entering the gala, the player has the option to convert them to XP to level up/upgrade skills before the first gala fight, or save them to be converted to skill points, items, etc. for the next run
+Idea: leftover stabilizers post-gala can be converted to super stabilizers in the next run (e.g. 4 stabilizers → 1 super stabilizer).
+Super stabilizer may provide a damage boost + temporary invincibility (via infinite stability) + no startup time on weapon throws + …
+Idea: Skill Tracks
+At the gala, participants can sign up for the Casual or Hardcore track.
+In the Casual track, participants can use any number of stabilizers they want.
+In the Hardcore track, stabilizers are forbidden
+OR fighters in the Casual track have a limited number of stabilizers they can use throughout the entire gala.
+This can be justified in-universe by saying they’re hard to come by
+Casual fighters (including but not limited to):
+Grower Gator
+Future Blade
+Triplets (as a surprise)
+Hardcore fighters (including but not limited to):
+Tempered X
+Turbo Jester
+Blackstar
+Whichever track the player joins, the player is allowed to train with members of the opposite track (i.e. fight them some number of times, limited or unlimited) before initiating the gala
+The player can only choose one track per run.
+If they want to try the other track, they have to start the journey from the beginning
+Idea: the player gets some kind of bonus, e.g. more XP per defeated boss, after each journey, but for story reasons, the player always starts with 0 XP and 0 upgrades at the start of each run
+If the player joins the Casual track, they can train with TX and Blackstar, but they won’t go all out TX won’t use his supermoves or enter his final tryhard phase Blackstar won’t use her ultimate form
-Idea: each gala battle win multiplies the SP/unlockable potential of the leftover attempts and stabilizers Player can save at a checkpoint with a limited number of slots Order of encounters:
+Idea: Jester refuses to train with you, but maybe she harasses/teases you in the hub room instead Player can save at a checkpoint with a limited number of slots Order of encounters:
 Cotu’s friends (supporting Cotu)